FREQUENTLY ASKED QUESTIONS

 Each area – similar to city limits, but can vary – has a negotiated agreement with contractors in that area on what journeymen are paid.
 Prior to working in each area, members may ask what the wage agreement is in that area.

 These agreements are updated between every six months to three years, to ensure a living standard is met.
+Contact your local Council Office for wage sheets.

 Q: How do I find work?